ZhenkaiShou/alembic/_posts/Large-Scale Study of Curiosity-Driven Learning/2018-12-03-Large-Scale Study of Curiosity-Driven Learning.md

 ### Large Scale = Better Performance

 {% include figure.html image="https://zhenkaishou.github.io/my_site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/batch_size.png" caption="Performance of the agent in Mario with different batch sizes of environment.
-(Source: original paper)" width="90%" %}
+(Source: original paper)" width="50%" %}

 An interesting finding is that the performance improves as the batch size of environments goes up.
 The figure above compares different batch sizes of environment in Mario.
+A large batch size results in better performance, at least in terms of extrinsic rewards.
+For more details regarding how to run multiple environments in parallel, please refer to this section.

 ### Curiosity with Extrinsic Reward